-Customers don’t require perfection but they do expect efficiency, so set up a returns management infrastructure ahead of sales, or at least implement one simultaneously.
+Customers don’t require perfection but they do expect efficiency, so set up a returns management infrastructure ahead of sales.
+Or at least implement one simultaneously.

-A better growth strategy is to begin planning for warranty repair services at the same time Sales responds to leads/interest in that area.
+A better growth strategy is to begin planning for warranty services at the same time Sales responds to leads/interest in that area.
 Otherwise, you are limiting the ability to support new customers when something inevitably breaks.
 Your company is set up for warranty failure, disappointed customers, and bad publicity.

 Additionally, calculate how much sales volume is required to offset regional distribution costs.
 In most cases, you need more than just one customer to justify the expense, but who wants to turn away a new customer?
 A service supply chain partner can be a stopgap while you ramp up sales in an area.

 Talk with your customers.
 A commonly made warranty mistake assumes everything must be repaired and shipped back within 4 hours, or a similarly arbitrary deadline.
-That may not be the actual repair situation.
+That may not be the actual situation.

 For example, no one is going to take down an entire network to replace one piece of hardware.
 Replacement typically happens during the scheduled maintenance window.

 Similarly, a customer needing a replacement part for a remote location may get delivery service only once a week or once a month.

 Neither scenario requires an expensive overnight shipment with early-morning delivery, so matching the delivery schedule to the customer’s service calendar saves money.